Michael Coutts-Trotter: Public service career

 In April 2007, Coutts-Trotter was appointed Director-General of the NSW Department of Education.
-This appointment was criticised by opposition members of parliament, the NSW Teachers Federation and the Public Principals Forum for his lack of experience in teaching and education and his criminal conviction as a heroin trafficker.
+The appointment was criticised by opposition members of parliament, the NSW Teachers Federation and the Public Principals Forum, citing his lack of experience in teaching and education, and his criminal conviction as a heroin trafficker.

-The Teachers Federation also questioned his criminal past and time spent in prison for heroin dealing; with the Federation's president, Maree O'Halloran, saying that a teacher with his criminal conviction for a serious drug offence would be unable to continue teaching and working with children.
+The Teachers Federation also questioned his criminal past and time spent in prison for heroin dealing, with the Federation's president, Maree O'Halloran, saying that a teacher with his criminal conviction for a serious drug offence would be unable to continue teaching and working with children.

-Appointing him as Director-General of the Department of Finance and Services in April 2011, Premier Barry O'Farrell said that Coutts-Trotter's skills would allow this new department to deliver on its results.
+Appointing him as Director-General of the Department of Finance and Services in April 2011, Premier Barry O'Farrell said that Coutts-Trotter's skills would allow the new department to deliver on its results.
 It was reported in July 2013, upon his appointment to lead the Department of Family and Community Services, that Coutts-Trotter's new role was a demotion.
-Following the report O'Farrell held a media conference to reject the suggestion.
+Following the report, O'Farrell held a media conference to reject the suggestion.

 In 2013, Coutts-Trotter was made a national fellow of the Institute of Public Administration Australia.

 In April 2019, Coutts-Trotter was announced as the new head of the (NSW) Department of Communities & Justice after Andrew Cappie-Wood left that position.

-In October 2021, the newly appointed NSW Premier Dominic Perrottet announced that Coutts-Trotter was promoted to the role of Secretary of the NSW Department of Premier and Cabinet.
+In October 2021, the newly appointed NSW Premier Dominic Perrottet announced that Coutts-Trotter would be promoted to the role of Secretary of the NSW Department of Premier and Cabinet.
 In April 2023, he was appointed by the new Labor government as the acting secretary of the New South Wales Treasury.